Japanese submarine tender Komahashi: Operational career

 With the start of World War I, from 20 January 1914, Komahashi was based at Sasebo Naval District, and was converted into a submarine tender on 23 May 1914.
 However, soon after, on 16 August 1914, she was re-classified as a 2nd class kaibokan and assigned to the 4th Torpedo Division.

 On 1 April 1920 her classification was changed to that of a torpedo boat tender (水雷母艦, Suiraibokan), but her small size made her unsuitable for the task.
 Although on 1 December 1924 she was classified once again as a submarine tender, her primary task for the next several years was that of a survey vessel, charting the area around the Pescadores and the China coast.
 On 1 October 1931, Komahashi was assigned to the Yokosuka Naval District, and was refitted at the Yokosuka Naval Arsenal in early 1932 with more powerful diesel engines and survey ship facilities, a process that lasted until November 1932.
-Upon re-launching, she surveyed around the Luzon Strait, the South Pacific Mandate, the Kuril Islands and the Kamchatka Peninsula, collecting data on ocean currents, salinity, subsea topography and fisheries resources.
+Upon re-launching, she surveyed around the Luzon Strait, the South Seas Mandate, the Kuril Islands and the Kamchatka Peninsula, collecting data on ocean currents, salinity, subsea topography and fisheries resources.
 One of her discoveries was the Komahashi Seamount, an underwater volcano at the northern end of the Kyushu–Palau Ridge in the Philippine Sea.

 On 19 August 1937, Komahashi was assigned to the IJN 3rd Fleet and participated in combat operations along the China coast during the Second Sino-Japanese War.
 On 10 October 1937, she was assigned to the China Area Fleet.